shrike76/Adfinder/readme.txt

 dbdata.py can be run to upload the data to a s3, then to a redshift server.
-If you want to use dbdata.py on your own s3 and redshift, some of the lines need to be replaced with your addresses.
+If you want to use dbdata.py on your own s3 and redshift, create a .env file and change the relevent fields to your information.

 the following is the schema for the redshift server I am currently running this on.